gajewsky/meetup-api-client/README.md

 A Ruby wrapper for the http://www.meetup.com/meetup_api/ .

-## Gem currently is beeing developed.
-For now 5% of Meetup V3 endpoints is covered.
+## Gem is currently beeing developed.

 ## Installation